ZoneMinder/zoneminder/docs/installationguide/packpack.rst

 	OS=<distroname> DIST=<distrorel> utils/packpack/startpackpack.sh

-Where <distroname> is the name of the distro you wish to build on, such as fedora, and <distrorev> is release name or number of the distro you wish to build on.
-Redhat distros expect a number for <distrorev> while Debian and Ubuntu distros expect a name.
+Where <distroname> is the name of the distro you wish to build on, such as fedora, and <distrorel> is the release name or number of the distro you wish to build on.
+Redhat distros expect a number for <distrorel> while Debian and Ubuntu distros expect a name.
 For example:

 ::